Chitina Personal Use Salmon Fishery

 Only one permit per household!

 A household MAY NOT be issued both a Chitina Subdistrict personal use salmon fishing permit and a Glennallen Subdistrict subsistence salmon fishing permit (5 AAC 77.591(a)).
-A household may choose EITHER a Chitina Subdistrict permit (below the bridge) OR a Glennallen Subdistrict permit (above the bridge), not both.
-All household members must be listed on the permit and household members must possess an AK resident sport fishing license if participating in the Chitina personal use fishery.
+A household may choose EITHER a Chitina Subdistrict permit (below the bridge) OR a Glennallen Subdistrict permit (above the bridge), but not both.
+All household members must be listed on the permit and household members above the age of 18 must possess a resident sport fishing license if participating in the Chitina personal use fishery.

-You must have your permit (and fishing license if personal use fishing) in your possession while fishing or transporting fish.
+You must have your permit and resident license in your possession while fishing or transporting fish.

 You must record the date, location, and harvest by species each time you fish.
 You must fill in this information even if you did not catch any fish - write "0" in the space provided for harvest.